 Welcome to my little corner of the interwebs.
 My name is Elijah McKinnon.
-I’m a digital maven/artist/human living life and such as a #queerdragon.
-When I'm not dreaming I spend a majority of my time helping people create, organize and sustain their presence through campaigns, cultural productions, and brand strategies at my consultancy peoplewho.care.
-Sometimes I moonlight as a curator, journalist, designer, event producer, filmmaker, sound selector, and all-around media junkie.
+I’m a hyphenate millennial and sometimes human living life and such as a #queerdragon.
+When I'm not dreaming I spend a majority of my time helping people create, organize and sustain their mission through campaigns, cultural productions, and brand strategies at my consultancy peoplewho.care.
+Sometimes I moonlight as a spacemaker, curator, speaker, writer, designer, event producer, filmmaker, sound selector, and all-around media junkie.

 Elijah is an award-winning strategist, creative director, entrepreneur, artist and advocate from the future currently residing on planet earth.
 They received a Bachelors of Science from the Art Institute of San Francisco in Marketing and Management with a focus in Campaign Development and New Media studies.
-In addition to serving as the Founder and Director of People Who Care --- an independent consultancy that works exclusively with nonprofits and grassroots initiatives such as AIDS Foundation of Chicago, Northwestern University, The Andy Warhol Foundation, Grindr for Equality, Raúl Anguiano Art Museum, Center for Disease Control and many more -- they are also deeply involved in queer, creative and philanthropic communities around the world.
+In addition to serving as the Founder and Director of People Who Care, Inc. --- an independent consultancy that works exclusively with nonprofits and grassroots initiatives such as AIDS Foundation of Chicago, Northwestern University, The Andy Warhol Foundation, Grindr for Equality, Raúl Anguiano Art Museum, Center for Disease Control and many more -- they are also deeply involved in queer, creative and philanthropic communities around the globe.

 They are constantly moving and shaking in an attempt to build meaningful relationships and encourage resource sharing.
-In addition to their professional and artistic credits, Elijah co-produced and starred in Chicago's #PrEP4Love campaign; is the Co-Director/Founder of Reunion Chicago, a gallery and project incubator prioritized for queer, femmes and people of color located in Humboldt Park; is the Head of Marketing and Design for Open TV - Beta, a web platform for queer, trans and POC; and is the current curator in residence at Estudio Teorema, a cultural activist gallery and production studio in Guadalajara, Mexico.
+Elijah co-produced and starred in Chicago's #PrEP4Love campaign; is the Co-Director/Founder of Reunion Chicago, a exhibition space and project incubator prioritized for queer, women-identified and people of color in creative roles; is the Co-Founder and Head of Marketing for OTV - Open Television, a web TV platform for queer, trans and artists of color; and is the current curator in residence at Estudio Teorema, a culturally-charged activist gallery and production studio located in Guadalajara, Mexico.